vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 ### Flow testing:

-Usual flow through the website:
+Usual flow through the app:

 - Home > Results > Recipe
 - Pages have an easy path through buttons and calls to action.
 Some pages have breadcrumbs to facilitate the navegation between them.